StatsWithR/statsr/cran-comments.md

 ## Test environments

-* local OS X install, R 3.6.3
+* local MAC OSX install, R 3.6.3
 * Ubuntu 16.04.6   (on travis-ci), R current and R-devel
-* rhub Fedora, Ubuntu, Windows Server 2008  R current and R devel
+* rhub Fedora, Ubuntu, Windows Server 2008 with  R current and R devel

 ## R CMD check results with --as-cran and --run-donttest

-Notes: Possibly mis-spelled words in DESCRIPTION:
+Note: Possibly mis-spelled words in DESCRIPTION:
     Coursera (3:34, 12:53)
-(correct spelling)
+(this is the correct spelling)